 If the (#190)(#1198)Ack frame for a transmitted Fine Timing Measurement frame is not received, the responding(#2164) STA shall not retry the frame.
 In order to send the frame again, the responding STA shall(#5172) send a Fine Timing Measurement frame with the same Action frame body as(#5172) the Fine Timing Measurement frame(#6545) for which the Ack was not received(#3206), except for an updated Dialog Token.
 The Sequence Number in the MAC header is also updated.
 This is called an FTM retransmission.(#5172)

-(#5172)A responding STA that transmits a Fine Timing Measurement frame with the ASAP field set to 0 shall set the Partial TSF Timer field to a value PTSF from the time of the end of the transmission of the Ack to the last Fine Timing Measurement Request frame from the initiating STA, subject to:
+(#5172)A responding STA that transmits a Fine Timing Measurement frame with the ASAP field set to 0 shall set the Partial TSF Timer field to an offset value DTSF from the partial value of the responding STA's TSF timer at the time of the transmission of the Ack to the last Fine Timing Measurement Request frame from the initiating STA, subject to:

-PTSF >= K_1 x TMDFTM + TFTM_1 + aSIFSTime + TAck + TACCESS_FTM1
+DTSF >= K_1 x TMDFTM + TFTM_1 + aSIFSTime + TAck + TACCESS_FTM1

 where